Navy Counselor(NC Navy Rating)

 Who This Is Best For

-Best for experienced sailors with strong interpersonal skills who want to shape others' careers and the Navy's workforce.
-Typically available only through conversion after gaining fleet experience — this is a second-career rate for those who find fulfillment in mentoring and counseling rather than technical work.
+Lateral-entry only (E-5+).
+Best for experienced Sailors with strong interpersonal skills who want to shape others' careers and the Navy's workforce — a second-career rate for those who find fulfillment in mentoring and counseling rather than technical work.
 Shore-heavy with meaningful daily impact on people's lives.

 +Pros